psychemedia/middle-english-romances/sir-amadace.md

 That makes this carefull reyd.

-" Sextene wekes have Y sytton here,
+"Sextene wekes have Y sytton here,
 And kept my hosbond on this bere,

 With candyls dey and nyght.